-The Masked Singer Season 2 Spoilers: The Eagle May Be A Huge Star
+‘The Masked Singer’ Season 2 Spoilers: The Eagle May Be A Huge Star

-The Masked Singer Season 2 continues to leave fans guessing about the identities of the celebrities behind the elaborate masks, and this week could be the most mysterious of them all when The Eagle takes the stage to rock out.
-Warning: possible spoilers below!
+The Masked Singer Season 2 continues to leave fans guessing the identities of the celebrities behind the elaborate masks, and this week could be the most mysterious of them all when The Eagle takes the stage to rock out.

 According to Heavy, The Eagle could be a really big name.
-Fans have already started guessing famous rockers such as Billy Ray Cyrus, Willie Nelson, Steve Miller, Kid Rock, Axl Rose, and Steve Tyler.
+Fans have already started guessing famous rockers such as Billy Ray Cyrus, Willie Nelson, Steve Miller, Kid Rock, Axl Rose, and Steven Tyler.

-All of whom have had hit records and very popular songs over the years, and would be amazing to see grace the stage on the reality TV singing competition.
+All of the mentioned names have had hit records and very popular songs over the years and it would be amazing to see grace the stage on the reality TV singing competition.
 However, fans have come up with some new guesses over the past few weeks while waiting to hear The Eagle’s voice.

 Bruce Springsteen and Adam Levine have both been mentioned, as well as Calvin Harris.
 Alice Cooper is another popular fan guess.